MYusufY/ButtonStates/README.md

 int nbLongClicks = button.longClicks;
 ```

-Get the flipflop value of a switch:
+The initial state of a button is 0 and when the library registers a click, the state becomes 1.
+The variable flipflop helps you track the state of the button (if required).
+To get the flipflop value of a switch and use it to toggle a LED for example:
 ```cpp
 digitalWrite(LED, button.flipflop);
 ```

-Flip the flipflop value manually (to make a n-way flipflop switch):
+You can also flip the flipflop value manually (to make a n-way flipflop switch):
 ```cpp
 button.fliptheflop();
 ```